Another Alcaraz-Djokovic epic? Can Gauff challenge Swiatek?

 Such has been the quality of Alcaraz and Djokovic over the past 12 months, few pre-tournament predictions are veering away from these two players contesting the men's final in New York.

-The pair hold all four major titles, helping create a gulf between them and the rest in the ATP rankings.
+The pair hold all four major titles, helping to create a gulf between them and the rest in the ATP rankings.

 Djokovic, back at the US Open after missing last year's tournament because he was not vaccinated against Covid-19, will wrestle back the world number one ranking from Alcaraz if he wins his opening match.